BBBThunda/projectify/readme.md

 ```
 mysql -u projectify_dev -p
 ```
 If this is confusing, [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) might be helpful, or check the MySQL documentation.

-Also, if you use PHPMyAdmin, there is an option to create a new user that includes a checkbox to automatically create a new db with the same name and grant all privs like we did above.
+*Also, if you use PHPMyAdmin, there is an option to create a new user that includes a checkbox to automatically create a new db with the same name and grant all privs like we did above.*

 ## 4. Run the migrations and seed the database.
-If you have set up the database and environment correctly, you should be able to  run the following command from the <projectify_home> directory:
+If you have set up the database and environment correctly, you should be able to  run the following command from the \<projectify_home\> directory:
 ```
 php artisan migrate --seed
 ```

+## 5. Browse to the dev site you just configured
+You should now be able to browse to http://\<ServerName\> and bring up the Projectify home page.

 # Contributing To Projectify